Premier League suffers first postponement as Arsenal players quarantined

 "If we have to go we will.
 But we don't agree -- we're not happy to go," he told Sky Sports.
 "Behind closed doors doesn't make sense," he added.

 "We're pretending to live a normal life when things aren't normal."
-Wednesday's postponement could also frustrate Premier League leaders Liverpool, as a Manchester City defeat would have taken them to the brink of their first top-flight title in 30 years..
+Wednesday's postponement could also frustrate Premier League leaders Liverpool, as a defeat for Manchester City would have taken Liverpool to the brink of their first top-flight title in 30 years..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)